-Academic honors are based on undergraduate grades earned at Eastern Nazarene College (does not include transfer credit).
+Academic honors are recognized in undergraduate programs only.
+They are based on grades earned at Eastern Nazarene College (does not include transfer credit).
 To qualify for the Honor Roll or Dean's List for a given semester, students must be enrolled in at least 12 credits (not counting pass/fail courses) and earn a minimum GPA of 3.7 for the Dean's List and a minimum of 3.2 to be named to the Honor Roll.